Annissa Essaibi George

 Annissa Essaibi George (born December 12, 1973) is an American politician who served as an at-large member of the Boston City Council.
 First elected in 2015, she served on the council from 2016 to 2022.
-She was a candidate in the 2021 Boston mayoral election and advanced to the runoff election before losing the election to fellow city councilor Michelle Wu.
+She was a candidate in the 2021 Boston mayoral election.
+She placed second in the nonpartisan primary, but was defeated in the general election by fellow city councilor Michelle Wu.
+Since November 2022, Essaibi George has served as the president of the Board of Directors of the nonprofit organization Big Sister Boston.